Unity-Technologies/ml-agents/docs/Basic-Guide.md

 a `Learning Brain`.

 1. Assign the **3DBallLearning** Brain to the agents you would like to train.
-   __Note:__ You can assign the same brain to multiple agents at once : To do so, you can use the prefab system.
+   __Note:__ You can assign the same Brain to multiple agents at once : To do so, you can use the prefab system.
 When an agent is created from a prefab, modifying the prefab will modify the agent as well.
 If the agent does not synchronize with the prefab, you can hit the Revert button on top of the Inspector.